-How to Hold an Angle Grinder for Control: Safe Step-by-Step Guide
+How to Hold an Angle Grinder for Control and Safety

 Stay safe and in control while using an angle grinder; discover essential gripping techniques and safety tips that will enhance your experience.

-To hold an angle grinder for control, grip it with both hands—one on the main rear handle and the other on the side handle.
-Stand with your feet shoulder-width apart, slightly leaning toward the grinder for balance.
+To hold an angle grinder safely, grip it with both hands: one on the main rear handle and the other on the side handle.
+Stand with your feet shoulder-width apart and lean slightly toward the grinder for balance.
 Keep your elbows bent and close to your body.
-Avoid reaching too far and guarantee your workpiece is secure.
-Maintain a firm grip to reduce the risk of kickbacks and injury.
-There’s more to learn about stance and safety gear.
+Avoid reaching too far, and make sure your workpiece is secure.
+A firm grip reduces the risk of kickbacks and injury.
+There’s more to learn about stance and safety gear below.

 How to Grip an Angle Grinder for Optimal Control